specklesystems/xUnitRevit/README.md

-## Final Notes
+## Additional Notes

+### Configuration

+We've added a couple of optional settings for lazy developers like me, to help speed up frequent testing of a test library.
+You'll see a `config_sample.json` in the root of the project, rename it `config.json` and set it to `copy local = true`.
+You'll then be able to configure

+- `startupAssemblies`: if set, automatically loads a set of assemblies when xUnitRevit starts
+- `autoStart`: if true, automatically opens the xUnitRevit window after Revit loads

+### Dll locking

+Dlls loaded by xUnitRevit are loaded in Revit's AppDomain, and therefore it's not possible to recompile them until Revit is closed (even if you see an auto reload option in the UI).
+But don't despair, since Revit 2020 it's possible to *edit & continue* your code while debugging, so you won't have to restart Revit each time.

+## Contributing

 xUnitRevit was developed to help us develop a better Speckle 2.0 connector for Revit, we hope you'll find it useful too.
-It's been currently tailored mostly for our needs, but please do give us feedback and submit PRs!

-### Contributing

 Want to suggest a feature, report a bug, submit a PR?
 Please open an issue to discuss first!